 Transition to low-carbon

-Given the above comments, it might seem that constructing large-scale pumped storage has potential in theory but might be difficult in practice.
-However, there has been a significant development with New Zealand’s signing of the Paris Agreement and making a commitment to transition to a low-carbon economy.
-A major component of the transition is a shift to electrification in transport and industry coupled with increased use of renewables, particularly wind power.
-The requirement here is for increased buffering against calm/dry times by using enhanced storage.
-Some early indications of what may happen in future without extra storage was seen in the high wholesale electricity prices in the second half of 2018 when low lake levels coincided with temporary reduction in gas availability.
-Any “just transition” to a future low-carbon sustainable economy could hardly be regarded as “just” if is marked by high electricity prices and power shortages.
+There has been a significant development in favour of pumped storage with New Zealand’s signing of the Paris Agreement, with a commitment to transition to a low-emmision economy.
+A major component of the transfromation is a shift to electrification in transport and industry coupled with increased use of renewables, particularly wind power.
+An essential requirement here is for increased buffering by pumped storage against future calm/dry times to maintain the green economy.
+Some early indications of what may happen in future without extra storage was seen in the high wholesale electricity prices in the second half of 2018, when low lake levels coincided with temporary reduction in gas availability.
+Any “just transition” to a future low-carbon sustainable economy could not be regarded as “just” if is marked by high electricity prices and power shortages.

-I would like to recognise the work of my research students Sarah Bear and Mohammed Majeed.
-I would also like to thank Bryan Leyland for his contributions over the years, as well as the supportive comments from the audience at the New Zealand Electricity Engineers 2006 conference*.
-Any errors remain my own.
+My thanks to my former research students Sarah Bear (MSc) and Mohammed Majeed (PhD).
+I would also like to thank Bryan Leyland and Malcolm Taylor for their continued interest over the years.
+My thanks also for the supportive comments from the audience at the New Zealand Electricity Engineers 2006 conference*.

 *Bardsley, W.E., Leyland, B., and Bear, S. (2006).
 A large pumped storage scheme for seasonal reliability of national power supply?
 Electricity Engineers Association Conference, Auckland, June 16-17.

-Earl Bardsley, University of Waikato, Faculty of Science and Engineering
+Earl Bardsley, University of Waikato, Faculty of Science and Engineering, July 2020.